 Instead, we tend to process our surroundings by using preconceptions, biases, and stereotypes that allow us to make decisions quickly.

 In other words:

 This ability allows us to see “wholeness” in the things we perceive.

-This is especially true for how we perceive messages and visual information.
+In the 1920’s, the Bauhaus art school introduced the concept to graphic design to explain visual perception.
 According to this school, “a design’s unity is more than the simple addition of its parts.”

 When we perceive a logo, we “fill in the gaps” not only in terms of what we literally see but also in terms of what those elements represent.

 By understanding the role of gestalt in perception, with are able to create logos that interact with people’s expectations, knowledge, and attitudes.